eppleton/frgaal/index.md

 Supported Features
 ------------------

-When targetting Java 8 or later (i.e. using `-target 10` or later), all Java 8 language features are supported.
+When targetting Java 8 or later (i.e. using `-target 8` or later), all Java 8 language features are supported.
-In addition to this the following features are supported:
+In addition following features are supported:

- * "var" local variables, introduced in Java 10.
+ * `var` local variables, introduced in Java 10.
 Must use `-source 10` to enable.
  * switch expressions, introduced in Java 14.
 Must use `-source 14` to enable.
  * text blocks, introduced as preview in Java 13.
-Must use `-source 14 --enable-safe-preview` to enable, classfiles will be usable on the target version specified by `-target <version>`.
+Must use `-source 14 -- enable-safe-preview` to enable
- * pattern matching in instanceof, introduced as preview in Java 14.
-Must use `-source 14 --enable-safe-preview` to enable, classfiles will be usable on the target version specified by `-target <version>`.
+ * pattern matching in `instanceof`, introduced as preview in Java 14.
+Must use `-source 14 --enable-safe-preview` to enable

+See "Preview Features" section below for more details.

 Usage with Maven
 ----------------

 To use this compiler, specify following in your pom.xml file build section:

 ```xml
 <build>
     <plugins>